Microhap/DADA2-SE/README.md

 # DADA2-SE
 DADA2-SE is an R script that performs denoising of single-end Illumina MiSeq sequencing data for microhaplotypes using DADA2.
 <br> <br>
-The denoising pipeline for microhaplotype consisted of three main steps: ASVs inference, haplotype identification, and genotype calling.
+The denoising pipeline for microhaplotype consisted of three main steps:
+- ASVs inference
+- haplotype identification
+- genotype calling

 This script performs ASVs inference and haplotype identification steps.
 The subsequent genotype calling step is performed by [Visual Microhap](http://forensic.yonsei.ac.kr/VisualMH/index.html).

 For more information on running DADA2, please refer to the [DADA2 pipeline tutorial](https://benjjneb.github.io/dada2/tutorial.html).